 Lesson descriptions and pictures of Alexander teaching from about 1918 onwards are almost exclusive chair work, see for example the Binkley diaries, and The Philosopher’s Stone (a selection of diaries of lessons with Alexander).

-Writings on Chair Work
+Writings on chair work

 A description of Marjory Barlow’s chair work is published in Think More, Do Less.
 Many introductory books to the Technique contain a section on sitting and standing.

 Chair and table work has been criticised as not relating to people’s daily life, notably as the result of Marjorie Barstow’s ‘application approach’.
-Arguments for chair work has been put forward by John Nicholls, Walton White, and Tom Vasiliades.
+Arguments for chair work have been put forward by John Nicholls, Walton White, and Tom Vasiliades.

 The article ‘Primary control, what, why, how’ by John Nicholls also contains arguments as to the benefits of chair work.